The Revenue Plateau | Bill Foss

 "I have a range problem.
 The business is performing exactly as far as my current identity can hold."

-The first framing keeps you optimizing the business.
+The first keeps you optimizing the business.
 The second puts you in front of the actual constraint.

 • Growth feels lighter.
 Not because the work gets easier.
 Because the internal resistance that was generating the corrections is gone.
 Forward movement stops producing the same friction.

-The Framework: SHIFT I.O.S.
+The framework: SHIFT I.O.S.

 1

-Map the Range
+Map the range

 2

-Diagnose the Upper Limit
+Diagnose the upper limit

 3